We brought home honors at the World Town Crier Tournament in New Zealand!

 The Pravers’ trip to New Zealand for this competition was partially funded by a grant from The Cambria Tourism Board.

-The most recent world town cier tournament was held in the Annapolis Valley near the south shore of the Bay Of Fundy in Nova Scotia in September, 2017.
+The most recent world town crier tournament was held in the Annapolis Valley near the south shore of the Bay Of Fundy in Nova Scotia in September, 2017.
 This was a three cry competition which was be judged on Continuity; Poise, Bearing and Confidence; Clarity, Projection and Inflection; and Timing and Sustained Volume.
-The first cry was delivered in Windsor and was be an open cry in which criers could read a proclamation on the subject of their choice.
+The first cry was delivered in Windsor and was an open cry in which criers could read a proclamation on the subject of their choice.
 The second cry was held in Annapolis Royale on the topic of Canada150 - the celebration of the sesquicentennial of the Canadian Confederation.
 The final cry was in Grand Pre and the topic was The Annapolis Valley.
 Jerry and Bev were there attempting to bring honor to The County of San Luis Obispo and The Village of Cambria.

 But, alas, it was not to be.
 The competition was won by Mark Molnar, the Town Crier of St. Catherines in Ontario, Canada.
 Second place went to Paul Gough from the